Bashir Abdi: Personal life

 Abdi was born in El Afweyn, Somaliland, a town mainly inhabited by the Habr Je'lo clan of the Isaaq clan-family.
 When he was eight, his family moved to Djibouti.
 He then spent a year and a half in Ethiopia, before settling in Belgium, where his mother had initiated a family reunification procedure after having received recognition as a political refugee.
 There, aged 16, he started training at the Racing Club Gent Athletics, following his brother Ibrahim.
 His mother always supported him being an athlete when no one else in his family would and when she died of cancer in 2011, on her last day, she impressed upon her children that as "this country has meant so much to all of you, be good people".

 Abdi is married and has a daughter, Kadra, born 2018, and a son Ibrahim; born 2020.
 He is a co-founder and vice-chairman of the non-profit organization Sportaround, which organizes after-school sports activities for children in Ghent.
+He also co-founded the Bashir Abdi Fund with Ghent University Hospital, which funds initiatives to support healthcare providers physically and mentally.